 This course focuses on various elements of promoting a healthy pregnancy and caring holistically for clients.
-Students will create client handouts which address nutritional, physical, environmental, emotional, social and sexual needs, changes and risks during pregnancy.
+Students will create client educational materials or prenatal care plans which address nutritional, physical, environmental, emotional, social and sexual needs, changes and risks during pregnancy.
 Students will develop practice guidelines for several common disorders, diseases and infections during pregnancy as well as develop guidelines for addressing issues of substance abuse.
 With the midwifery model of care and an individualized approach, students will also prepare NARM general midwifery practice guidelines for use in their practice.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.